Issued memberships

 When the system applies the membership automatically

 In a standard sale, the operator often does not need to choose the membership manually.
-If the conditions are met, the system applies it to the item automatically.
+If the conditions are met, the system applies it automatically to the item.

 Automatic application works when: